constantino-garcia/RHRVEasy/README.md

 The folder `RRData` contains a zip file with the data used to test the package in the paper.
 After unzipping, these data can also be used to test the package or follow the tutorial (see next section).

 ## Tutorial
 The `RHRVEasyTutorial.Rmd` provides a step-by-step introduction to the package.
 Furthermore, the results of the paper can be reproduced by completing the tutorial.
-To follow the tutorial, please refer to the `Data` section.
+To follow the tutorial, please refer to the `Data` section and unzip the zip folder under the `RRData` directory.